SaaS Management Best Practices To Follow in 2024

 Managing SaaS applications can be difficult, especially if you don't have access to your team's applications.
 As a result, the first step toward effective SaaS management is to get visibility into your SaaS stack by bringing it to light.

 Once you get complete visibility of your stack, you must categorize all of the applications used by your team.
-This will give you a clear picture of which apps are used, who is using them, and how often they are used.
+This will give you a clear picture of which apps are used, who uses them, and how often they are used.

-You can also identify the resource gap and communicate with your team members to understand their requirements and provide them with the apps they need.
+You can also identify the resource gap, communicate with your team members to understand their requirements, and provide them with the needed apps.

 This will prevent employees from involving themselves in shadow purchases.